 Distractions are a reality of distance learning, a delivery or one thing like a pet running into the home office can be disruptive for everyone involved if you’re in the middle of a virtual classroom session.
 As a result of these distractions – and possibly having additional responsibilities – time management becomes more challenging.
 Having a time management system is perhaps the most difficult challenge for students to overcome because it depends entirely on self-motivation.
 Students need to be serious about their education, learn how to manage time, set their daily schedule, and study despite constant distractions.

-Minnesota State University lists some online student skills requirements.
+Minnesota State University lists some remote learning online student skills requirements.
 In this example, the university specifically addresses the importance and unique challenges in self-motivating absent the traditional influence of nearby peers doing the same.
 This can be a considerable challenge for some.

-The solution: Try to think about building a schedule – figuring out when you’re going to do what you’re going to do and then sharing that with the other people in your house.
+Try to think about building a schedule – figuring out when you’re going to do what you’re going to do and then sharing that with the other people in your house.

 Given that students may not be attending class at a set time on a physical campus, finding the motivation to get started on coursework can be difficult.

-Write down your reasons for attending school along with your short-term and long-term goals.
+Write down your reasons for attending school, along with your short-term and long-term goals.
 Post them where you’ll see them, and cross off goals as you achieve them.

 Staying in touch with classmates, in addition to reaching out to faculty or academic staff as needed, can also be motivating.
 The more involved you are with your distance education, the more it’s top of mind.
 Log in daily to see course updates and class discussions.
-Connect with other students and share questions or perspectives.
+Connect with students and teachers and share questions or perspectives.

 There will be technical issues, and it’s important to realize you aren’t the only one with this problem.
-If your school has technical support services they can be a valuable resource.
+If your school has technical support services, they can be a valuable resource.